Return to department overviewRequest Info

 Here are just a few post-graduation opportunities available to environmental safety management majors:

-H&S technicians and specialists can also be found in local government, general medical and surgical hospitals, truck and rail transportation, waste treatment and disposal, scientific research and development and agriculture.
+Entry level opportunities for EHS specialists can be found in state and local government, manufacturing, construction, healthcare, truck and rail transportation, waste treatment and disposal, scientific research, energy development, agriculture and education.

 *Job and salary information from the 2017 Bureau of Labor Statistics